Tourists advised to observe traffic rules in Murree to avoid congestion

 He urged the motorists to strictly follow the traffic rules and avoid wrong and double parking on the roads of Murree to avoid traffic congestion.

+Moreover, the CTO had also directed the DSPs, inspectors, and others in charge to perform their duties with dedication and commitment on August 14.

+He had also warned that no negligence or inefficiency would be tolerated in this regard.

-The CTO said that over 250 traffic wardens deployed in Murree were directed to take strict action in accordance with the law against the rules violators.
+The CTO informed that over 250 traffic wardens deployed in Murree were directed to take strict action in accordance with the law against the rules violators.

-All-out efforts were being made to control traffic in Murree, he said and informed that there was a parking facility of 3500 vehicles in Murree while over 7100 vehicles had entered the hill station.
+All-out efforts were being made to control traffic in Murree, he said and informed that there was a parking facility of 3500 vehicles in Murree while thousands of vehicles had entered the hill station.

-He informed that on the directives of Rawalpindi district administration, maximum 8000 vehicles would be allowed entry into Murree.
-He informed that the CTP had designated several points for car parking in Murree.
+He further informed that the CTP had designated several points for car parking in Murree.

 A number of main roads including Kashmir Point, Mall Road, Guldana Road and other roads had been closed for two-way traffic to ease traffic flow.